Share On

 Most likely, some of your sanctuary needs will require power.
 Here are several ways you can increase energy efficiency at your sanctuary:

-• Insulate and tint glass windows to retain heat in during the winter and to keep the heat out during the summer
+• Insulate and tint windows to retain heat during the winter and keep heat out during the summer.

 Make Use Of Natural Light